coralproject/talk/CONTRIBUTING.md

 - We want the array to always be defined, if empty, we return and empty array (i.e. `[]`).
   - This can be handled nicely in our resolvers.
 We simply check if the retrieved values is null or undefined and simply return an empty array in its stead.

-These little tweaks aren't necessary, but they ease the consumability of our API by making the results for arrays predictable and strongly typed.
+These little tweaks aren't necessary, but they ease the use of our API by making the results for arrays predictable and strongly typed.

-### Commenting Types and Properties
+#### Documenting

 As you may have noticed, there is quite a bit of documentation in the schema examples listed here.